 You could send in an ‘advance team’ that would fly to a place ahead of you and fix things up.
-Cleaning, stocking up on supplies, and fixing anything that might be broken, allowing you to focus solely on your business.
+Cleaning, stocking up on supplies, and fixing anything that might be broken allows you to focus solely on your business.

 Or, you could have a trusted property manager help you coordinate all the cleaning and any other work that might be needed during your absence and before your arrival.

-There are definitely ways to make it work and more than enough people willing to do the work that you aren’t prepared to do.
+There are definitely ways to make it work, and more than enough people are willing to do the work that you aren’t prepared to do.

 I would also recommend putting together a ‘welcome guide’ that will not only help someone else maintain your property to your standard but also help friends and family use your home if you wish to ‘loan’ it out.

-When it comes to having multiple bases and keeping them to yourself, you need to think strategically and plan meticulously.
+When it comes to having multiple bases and keeping them to yourself, you must think strategically and plan meticulously.

-If you’re going to follow my Trifecta Strategy, then you might not immediately know which three countries you’d like to choose for your home bases.
+If you’re going to follow our Trifecta Strategy, then you might not immediately know which three countries you’d like to choose for your home bases.